 Scene encoder.
 After preprocessing the original scene data (mesh subsampling or augmentation, ...), they use an encoder to encode the entire scene.

-• Two-stage framework.
+- Two-stage framework.
 They utilize a pre-trained 3D object detector or segmentor to extract local objects and encode them at the object level.
 These detected objects are used to interact with the description query for the best-matched object.
 Currently, the most used 3D object detectors are VoteNet and PointGroup or some 3D segmentation models which can extract instance features from 3D data.
-The output of the object detector contains object location DRM×6D \in \mathbb{R}^{M \times 6} and their feature CRM×dC \in \mathbb{R}^{M \times d}, where MM is the number of detected objects and dd is the feature dimension.
-Denote f3D encf_{3D \ enc} as a 3D encoder, the feature extraction can be formulated as
+The output of the object detector contains object location and their feature , where is the number of detected objects and is the feature dimension.
+Denote as a 3D encoder, the feature extraction can be formulated as

-• One-stage framework.
+- One-stage framework.
 One-stage framework does not detect or segment objects.
 Instead, it encodes 3D scene data at the point level by a global point cloud encoder such as PointNet, PointNet++, or a 3D convolutional network.
 These point-level features are more fine-grained and can perceive more relevant background contexts.
 However, it also introduces much irrelevant background noise for ineffective reasoning.
 The point cloud extractor can be described as

-where CRM×dC \in \mathbb{R}^{M \times d} is defined above and fpoint encf_{point \ enc} is a point cloud extractor.
+where is defined above and is a point cloud extractor.

 Text encoder.
 The textual input contains a sentence that provides information about the scene and local entities.
 They first preprocess the sentence into text tokens, and then use a feature extractor to obtain text features.

-• Text preprocessor.
+Text preprocessor.
 The sentence is segmented into a sequence of fix-length tokens by padding or truncating.
 Data augmentation can be considered such as masking out words and replacing tokens with specific unknown tokens.

-• Text feature extractor.
+Text feature extractor.
 After processing the input, a feature extractor is used to extract the query and map its semantics to embedding space.
 Common embedding methods used are GloVe (in ScanQA) and RoBERTa.
-The output of the feature extractor is a matrix containing embedding of each word TRL×dtT \in \mathbb{R}^{L \times d_t} where dtd_t is the dimension of text feature and LL is the fixed number of tokens.
+The output of the feature extractor is a matrix containing embedding of each word where is the dimension of text feature and is the fixed number of tokens.

 After extracting the text feature and point feature (or object-level feature) from the original data, recent works further design intra-model encoders to capture dependencies in each modality (e.g. relationship among objects in 3D data or word tokens in text) to obtain rich information.
 Based on the contextual features, they are later mapped into the same space.
 Despite the efficiency of these contextual encoders, early works do not consider these steps and directly fuse the extracted rough features.

 Scene context encoder.
 The scene context encoders used can be categorized into two types: graph neural network and self-attention mechanism.
 In graph neural networks, methods construct a graph based on object proposals obtained from a 3D object detector.
 Each node represents an object proposal and each edge represents the relationship between two objects (e.g. the bed is next to the table).
 After constructing the graph, a Graph Convolution Neural Network (GCN) is implemented to encode relationships between objects into the feature of proposals.
 Besides, self-attention mechanisms in scene context encoders try to learn the correlation among object proposals without constructing a graph.
 It can also incorporate attention between scene features and object features to further refine rich information from the point cloud.
-Taken object feature CC, scene contextual encoder produces contextual scene feature CRM×dcC' \in \mathbb{R}^{M \times d_c} with contextual dimension length dcd_c.
+Taken object feature , scene contextual encoder produces contextual scene feature with contextual dimension length .

 Text context encoder.
 The text context encoders used can also be categorized into two types: RNNs and self-attention mechanisms.
 With the first type, recurrent neural networks such as GRU and LSTM are used due to the ability to effectively capture temporal dependencies in the text.
 As for the second type, self-attention mechanisms can capture long-range dependencies in sentences, but they require more computation cost.
 Some methods implement large text encoders such as T5 and CLIP for semantic learning.
-The contextual encoder takes the rough feature TRL×dtT \in \mathbb{R}^{L \times d_t} and produces contextual feature TRL×dwT' \in \mathbb{R}^{L \times d_w} in word level.
+The contextual encoder takes the rough feature and produces contextual feature in word level.

 Multi-modal module.: After separately obtaining scene features and text features from the contextual encoder, the next step is to align them to the same space for reasoning.
 This is a crucial step in 3D VG as it requires understanding the complete semantic meaning of the text and complex relationships among multiple objects in the scene.
 Transformer-based cross-attention mechanism is most deployed in existing state-of-the-art methods.
 In the cross-attention mechanism, object proposals are treated as queries, while text features are treated as keys and values.
 This configuration enables the evaluation of the alignment between each object/point and the query text.
 Some methods also incorporate dual-pathway cross-attention mechanisms to further obtain the associations between each work token and each object, where text features serve as queries and object proposals serve as keys and values.
 Many methods have made modifications to cross-attention modules to further improve performance. such as incorporating additional input or deploying cross-attention modules at various levels.
-The multi-modal module outputs the fused feature ffusRdff_{fus} \in \mathbb{R}^{d_f}.
+The multi-modal module outputs the fused feature .

 Grounding head.
-The final step is to transform the fused feature ffusf_{fus} to the object bounding box.
-In the two-stage method, after obtaining object proposals DRM×6D \in \mathbb{R}^{M \times 6}, existing methods calculate the matching score of proposals hRMh \in \mathbb{R}^M which represents the matching degree between each proposal and the query text, and the proposal with the highest score will be chosen as the final result.
-However, in the one-stage method, since object proposals cannot be obtained instantly, methods first regress the positions of multiple objects along with their confidence scores based on ffusf_{fus} with a classifier, then select the one with the highest confidence score as the final output.
+The final step is to transform the fused feature to the object bounding box.
+In the two-stage method, after obtaining object proposals , existing methods calculate the matching score of proposals which represents the matching degree between each proposal and the query text, and the proposal with the highest score will be chosen as the final result.
+However, in the one-stage method, since object proposals cannot be obtained instantly, methods first regress the positions of multiple objects along with their confidence scores based on with a classifier, then select the one with the highest confidence score as the final output.

 In the next section, we will discuss state-of-the-art methods, commonly used datasets, and evaluation metrics in 3D VG.